ljw1004/csharpspec/csharp/conversions.md

 *  Neither `S0` nor `T0` is an *interface_type*.
 *  Excluding user-defined conversions, a conversion does not exist from `S` to `T` or from `T` to `S`.

-The restrictions that apply to user-defined conversions are discussed further in §10.10.3.
+The restrictions that apply to user-defined conversions are discussed further in [Conversion operators](classes.md#conversion-operators).

 ### Lifted conversion operators